Eine kleine Nachtmusik: I. Allegro

 This first movement is in sonata-allegro form.
 It opens with an ascending Mannheim rocket theme.
 The second theme is more graceful and in D major, the dominant key of G major.
 The exposition closes in D major and is repeated.
 The development section begins on D major and touches on D minor and C major before the work returns to G major for the recapitulation.

-The first theme

 II.
-Romanze: Andante
+Romance: Andante

-The second movement, with the tempo marked Andante, is a Romanze in the subdominant key of C major.
+The second movement, with the tempo marked Andante, is a Romance in the subdominant key of C major, and was originally the third movement out of five.
 It is in rondo form, taking the shape A–B–A–C–A plus a final coda.
 The keys of the sections are C major for A and B, C minor for C. The middle appearance of A is truncated, consisting of only the first half of the theme.
 Daniel Heartz describes the movement as evoking gavotte rhythm: each of its sections begins in the middle of the measure, with a double upbeat.